dataviscourse/tutorials/lectures/lecture-svg.md

 ### Circle

-[Circles](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/circle) have a x (`cx`) and y (`cy`)position, in addition to a radius (`r`).
+[Circles](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/circle) have a x (`cx`) and y (`cy`) position specifying the center point, in addition to a radius (`r`).

 Notice that coordinates in SVG are relative to the upper left corner.

 {% include code.html id="svg_circle" file="svg_circle.html" code="" %}

+### Coordinate System

+The [SVG Coordinate system](https://developer.mozilla.org/en-US/docs/Web/SVG/Tutorial/Positions) originates from the top-left.

+{% include code.html id="svg_coordinates" file="svg_coordinates.html" code="" %}

+Also, SVG dimensions are given in “user units”, which by default match to pixels.
+How the user units match to pixels can be changed, as the name “scalable” implies.

-#### Presentation Attributes
+### Presentation Attributes

 As you might have noticed, some appearance aspects in SVG are controlled by attributes (position, size); others (color, weight) are controlled by [CSS properties](https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute/Presentation).
 This is a perennial source of confusion, and unfortunately there’s no good way around it.

 To add to the confusion, a subset of SVG attributes can also be specified via CSS: these are the [“presentation attributes”](https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute).
 The following code has the same effect as the one above:

 {% include code.html id="svg_circle_fill" file="svg_circle_fill.html" code="" %}

 It’s worth remembering this because CSS declarations for these attributes will override inline attribute definitions in the DOM.
 This is in turn inconsistent with the rule for the style attribute itself, which overrides CSS definitions (on behalf of whoever designed this standard: I am sorry).

-Finally, SVG style attributes are not the same as HTML style attributes.
+Finally, **SVG style attributes are not the same as HTML style attributes**.
 For example, to color a `<div>`, we would use the `background-color` css attribute, but to color an SVG circle, we use the `fill` attribute.

+This inconsistency is propagted to things like the HTML `title` attribute, which doesn't work in SVG, but instead you have to use a [`title`](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/title) element:

+{% include code.html id="svg_title" file="svg_title.html" code="" %}

 ### Ellipse